 FOR ONLY £1, YOU CAN SUPPORT CENFACS AND CENFACS’ PROJECTS, JUST GO TO http://cenfacs.org.uk/supporting-us/

 Thank you for visiting CENFACS website and reading this post.

 Thank you as well to those who made or make comments about our weekly posts.

-We look forward to receiving your regular visits and continuing support throughout 2019.
+We look forward to receiving your regular visits and continuing support throughout 2020 and beyond.

 With many thanks.